splashkit/the-programmers-field-guide/src/content/docs/book/part-3-programs-as-concepts/2-abstraction/1-concepts/1-3-doing.md

 ## Example

 We can revisit our `Greeting` class again.
-Each `Greeting` object will have two `Print` methods, one that just prints the greeting and another version that personalises this with the name of the person it is delivered to.
+Each `Greeting` object will have a `Print` and a `Greet` method, one that just prints the greeting and another version that personalises this with the name of the person it is delivered to.
 The code for this is highlighted within the class shown below.

 ```cs
 using static System.Console;